autodidaddict/autodidaddict/README.md

 ### Hi there 👋

-🔭 I’m currently working on making WebAssembly the future of distributed application development
+🔭 I’m currently working on making Synadia Cloud _the_ place for easily building and deploying NATS-based applications

 💬 You can read my personal blog [here](https://kevinhoffman.blog)